-Have you had Panera’s mac and cheese yet?
+Have you ever had Panera’s mac and cheese?
 It’s insanely amazing!

 I know I lamented back in the fall about this being the very best mac and cheese recipe out there but until today, I’ve still yet to post a quick stove top mac and cheese recipe.
 I’ve tried a couple different stove top recipes in the past year but none of them really had the “wow” factor I was looking for.